World oil demand forecast to suffer biggest drop ever

 And the slide in oil prices is already reducing production in many non-OPEC countries as the cost of pumping crude exceeds the return from selling it on the market.
 Such declines in the U.S., Canada, Brazil and Norway amount to a decline of 3.5 million barrels a day.

-The IEA says there could be a recovery in the second half of the year though there remains a lot of uncertainty over how the pandemic will continue to affect the global economy.
+The IEA says there could be a recovery in the second half of the year though it would be gradual and there remains a lot of uncertainty over how the pandemic will continue to affect the global economy.

-The price of oil dropped again on Wednesday after the IEA estimates.
+The price of oil dropped after the IEA estimates.
 The U.S. benchmark was down 3.8% at $19.34 a barrel, while the Brent international contract was down 5.2% at $28.04 a barrel.